LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

-The pretraining of ELASTIQ learns EEG features that are frequency-aware, structurally consistent, and temporally predictive through a joint Spectral-Temporal Reconstruction framework, which serves as a conditional bottleneck enforcing spectral invariance and contextual recovery.
-Let $X^{C\times T}\in \mathbb{R}$ denote EEG trial with $C$ means EEG channels and $T$ time points.
-To manage long recordings and improve training stability, $X$ is segmented into a sequence of non-overlapping windows of fixed length $t$, yielding segments $x_i^{C \times t} \in \mathbb{R}$ for $i = 1, \dots, \lfloor T/t \rfloor$.
-Each segment captures synchronized activity across all channels within the temporal window. \paragraph{Spectral Masking} To realize a random frequency band cutoff, we first suppress a randomly chosen frequency band in each segment before tokenization.
+EEG signals combine spectral rhythms with temporal dynamics that exhibit both causal transitions and broader contextual fluctuations.
+To learn representations that capture these spectral--temporal relationships during pretraining, we propose a joint spectral-temporal reconstruction module (STR).
+STR is a two-stream pretraining architecture built upon a shared spectral backbone.
+The backbone introduces randomized frequency suppression to enforce spectral invariance, while two complementary temporal branches operate in parallel to capture contextual and sequential dependencies.
+Let $X\in \mathbb{R}^{C\times T}$ denote an EEG trial with $C$ channels and $T$ time points.
+To manage long recordings and improve training stability, $X$ is segmented into a sequence of non-overlapping windows of fixed length $t$, yielding segments $x_i \in \mathbb{R}^{C \times t}$ for $i = 1, \dots, \lfloor T/t \rfloor$.
+Each segment captures synchronized activity across all channels within the temporal window.
+All EEG inputs are spatially interpolated to a standardized 65-channel 10--10 montage before tokenization; the electrode layout is provided in Appendix~\ref{appendix:parameter}.

+\paragraph{Spectral masking backbone} The spectral masking backbone encourages the encoder to learn frequency-aware features across paradigms.
+We first suppress a randomly chosen frequency band in each segment before tokenization.
 For $x_i$, compute its spectrum $X_{f,i}=\mathrm{FFT}(x_i)$ and randomly select a band $[f_{\min}, f_{\max}]$ of width $f_{\text{band}}$ to remove, producing a masked spectrum $\widetilde{X}_{f,i} = \mathcal{M}_{[f_{\min},f_{\max}]}(X_{f,i})$.
 Then we conduct an inverse transform to get the perturbed signal via $\widetilde{x}_i = \mathrm{iFFT}(\widetilde{X}_{f,i})$.
-This encourages invariance to the loss of localized spectral components and complements the dual spectral–temporal objectives.

-\paragraph{Convolutional Tokenizer} We adopt a lightweight tokenizer consisting of a temporal convolution, a spatial convolution, batch normalization, and pooling:
+This encourages invariance to the loss of localized spectral components and complements the dual spectral--temporal objectives.
+We adopt a lightweight tokenizer consisting of a temporal convolution, a spatial convolution, batch normalization, and pooling: